“Comfort of the imprisoned”: A Saint Louis motet, restored

 Amen.

-O Louis, comfort of the imprisoned, most pious of the French and Bretons: look upon us from glory, receive mercifully the prayers of all those who cry out to you, that we may ascend as one with you to the sacred thrones.
+O Louis, comfort of the imprisoned, most pious of the French and Bretons: look upon us in glory.
+Receive mercifully the prayers of all those who cry out to you, that we may ascend as one with you to the sacred thrones.

 Grant that the powerful Louis, now reigning in Gaul, may live long and be victorious over his enemies.